As You Like It

 ACT 1

-3. In Act 1, Scene 2, how does the text describe the beginning of Rosalind’s and Orlando’s love for each other?
-How does the wrestling match between Orlando and the Duke’s man Charles figure in this process, and to what extent should we analogize this contest with love as a kind of struggle or contest?
+6. In Act 1, Scene 2, how does the text describe the beginning of Rosalind and Orlando’s love for each other?
+How does the wrestling match between Orlando and the Duke’s man Charles figure in this process, and to what extent should we analogize this contest to love as a struggle or contest?
+In addition, why is Orlando—although clearly an excellent wrestler—so unable to respond to Rosalind’s obvious expressions of romantic interest in him?

-4. In Act 1, Scene 3, Duke Frederick imperiously banishes Rosalind from his court.
-What is his reason for doing this — what logic does he urge upon Celia to justify his decision?
-How credible a villain does the Duke seem at this point?
+7. In Act 1, Scene 3, Duke Frederick, who in the previous scene had fumed about a son of Sir Rowland de Bois winning a sporting match in his presence, imperiously banishes Rosalind from his court.
+What is his reason for doing this — what Machiavellian political logic does he urge upon Celia to justify his decision to banish her dearest friend?
+How does Celia respond to her father’s analysis and decision?
+How credible or serious does the threat presented by the Duke seem at this point?

-5. In Act 1, Scene 3, what plan do Rosalind and Celia devise to escape the wrath of Duke Frederick?
-Why does Rosalind decide that disguising herself as a young man would be best — what does this decision suggest about the play’s attitude towards traditional gender assumptions?
+8. In Act 1, Scene 3, what plan do Rosalind and Celia devise to escape the wrath of Duke Frederick?
+Why does Rosalind decide that disguising herself as a young man would be best?
+What is the significance of the particular male name Rosalind takes, namely Ganymede?
+Look up this figure on theoi.com or some other classical mythology site.
+What name and identity does Celia, for her part, take upon herself?

 ACT 2

-8. In Act 2, Scenes 5 and 7, Jacques is at his finest.
-In Scene 7, why is he so impressed with the conversation he and Touchstone have just had?
-As for Jacques’ description of the Seven Ages of Man from lines 139-66 of Scene 7, how much faith should we put in his characterizations — is Jacques’ perspective trustworthy?
-What is the value of his melancholy observations in such an otherwise sunny play?
+13. In Act 2, Scenes 5 and 7, the melancholy Jacques is at his finest.
+In Scene 5, how does he poke fun at Amiens’s comforting songs about living naturally?
+In Scene 7, why is he so impressed with the conversation he and the Clown (Touchstone) have just had?
+As for Jacques’ description of the Seven Ages of Man beginning, “All the world’s a stage” (Scene 7, lines 139-66), how much faith should we put in these characterizations—is Jacques’ perspective on life’s stages trustworthy?
+What is the value of his brooding in an otherwise mostly sunny play?

 ACT 3

-9. In Act 3, Scene 2, Touchstone engages Corin the shepherd in a debate over the relative merits of court and country life.
+14. In Act 3, Scene 2, Touchstone engages Corin the shepherd in a debate over the relative merits of court and country life.
 How does Touchstone assess the life shepherds lead and the “manners” they exhibit?
 How does Corin respond to Touchstone’s arguments against his way of life and his outlook?
-Does Shakespeare seem to be taking sides, or is the debate presented neutrally?
-Discuss.
+Does one speaker or the other “win” this debate about court and countryside decorum, or is that not really the point?
+Explain.

-10. Act 3, Scene 2 is structured around a series of pairings between key characters: Touchstone and Corin, Touchstone and Rosalind, Celia and Rosalind, Orlando and Jacques, and — most significantly — Orlando and Rosalind.
-Examine this last pairing: what kind of dialog does Rosalind (as Ganymede) engage in with the “love-shaked” (336) Orlando?
-What does Rosalind as Ganymede offer to do in order to cure Orlando of his passion?
-Why doesn’t she just reveal who she is at once — what is the value of this sort of play-acting and dialog on the subject of courtship?
+15. Act 3, Scene 2 is structured around a series of pairings between key characters: Touchstone and Corin, Touchstone and Rosalind, Celia and Rosalind, Orlando and Jacques, and — most significantly — Orlando and Rosalind.
+Examine this last pairing: what are the content and style of the dialog that Rosalind (as “Ganymede”) engages in with the “love-shaked” (336) Orlando?
+What cure does Rosalind offer for Orlando’s passion?
+What is the value of such play-acting and dialog on the subject of courtship?

-11. Act 3, Scene 2 is structured around a series of pairings as mentioned in the preceding question.
-Choose any pair of dialog partners except Orlando and Rosalind, and discuss the significance of their conversation in light of the play’s main themes (country versus court; love versus melancholia and cynicism; etc.).
+16. Act 3, Scene 2 is structured around a series of pairings, as mentioned in the preceding question.
+Choose any pair of dialog partners except Orlando and Rosalind and discuss the significance of their conversation in light of the play’s main themes or interests as appropriate (country versus court life; romantic love, courtship, and the role of gender; and so forth).
+What does the conversation you choose to examine teach the characters and, perhaps, us about the relative topic or theme?

-12. In Act 3, Scene 3, Touchstone determines to marry the shepherdess Audrey, and his conversation with her makes yet another pairing of diverse characters.
-What is the basis of Touchstone’s match with Audrey?
+17. In Act 3, Scene 3, the Clown (Touchstone) determines to marry the shepherdess Audrey, and his conversation with her makes yet another pairing of diverse characters.
+What is the basis of the courtly Clown’s match with Audrey?
 In what ways are they similar, and what are their differences?
 How might they be a good match, in spite of the gap in understanding that divides them?
+Moreover, why does the Clown prefer that the marriage be officiated by Sir Oliver Martext, and what is Jacques’s purpose in intruding on the deliberations?

-13. In Act 3, Scenes 4-5, Rosalind and Celia hide, and overhear poor Silvius courting the shepherdess Phoebe.
-What does Rosalind expect to be her reward for eavesdropping?
-What role does she play when she intervenes in the scene that Corin had called “a pageant truly played / Between the pale complexion of true love / And the red glow of scorn and proud disdain” (710, 3.4.46-48)?
+18. In Act 3, Scenes 4-5, Rosalind and Celia hide, and overhear poor Silvius courting the shepherdess Phoebe.
+What does Rosalind expect to be her reward for eavesdropping—what will she learn?
+What role does she play when she directly intervenes in the scene that Corin had called “a pageant truly played / Between the pale complexion of true love / And the red glow of scorn and proud disdain” (710, 3.4.46-48)?
+What advice does she offer Silvius’s beloved, the haughty Phoebe?
+What is the net effect of that advice?

 ACT 4

-14. In Act 4, Scene 1, Rosalind meets and spars with Jacques while she is waiting for Orlando to show up for his “lesson.”
-How does Jacques describe the benefits of his outlook on life to Rosalind?
-How much value does she see in what he tells her?
-Do you take her words as definitive regarding Jacques’ presence in the play?
+19. In Act 4, Scene 1, Rosalind meets and spars with Jacques while she is waiting for Orlando to show up for his courtship lesson.
+How does Jacques describe the benefits of his detached, melancholy outlook on life to Rosalind?
+What refutation of that outlook does she offer?
+Do you take her dismissive words as definitive regarding Jacques’ presence in the play?
 Why or why not?

-15. In Act 4, Scene 1, Rosalind (as Ganymede playing Rosalind, that is) schools Orlando in female ways and wiles, and then, when he’s gone, she confesses to Celia how deeply she is in love with him.
-Why is she keeping up this disguise — what is to be gained from such make-believe sessions about courtship?
+20. In Act 4, Scene 1, Rosalind (as Ganymede playing Rosalind, that is) schools Orlando in female ways and wiles.
+What does she say along these lines—what habits and temperament does she attribute to women?
+Once Orlando is gone, what does Rosalind confess to Celia about her true feelings for Orlando?
+Why is she keeping up this disguise—what is to be gained from drawing out these make-believe sessions about courtship?
 How well is Orlando doing as a student in such matters so far?

-16. In Act 4, Scene 3, Phoebe’s chiding letter arrives in the hand of Silvius, and Oliver makes his entrance.
+21. In Act 4, Scene 3, Phoebe’s chiding letter arrives in the hand of Silvius, and Orlando’s brother Oliver makes his entrance in Arden.
 How does Oliver explain his sudden conversion from one of the play’s two villains into Orlando’s benign messenger?
-How does he describe Orlando’s rescue of him in the forest?
-How does he know “Ganymede” is not male, and what seems to be his attitude towards Rosalind’s acting the part of a young man?
+What is the symbolic significance of the dreamlike scene in which Orlando rescues the sleeping Oliver from a green “gilded snake” (107) and a hungry lioness?
+How does Oliver know “Ganymede” is not male, and what seems to be his attitude towards Rosalind’s acting the part of a young man?

 ACT 5

-17. In Act 5, Scene 2, Ganymede/Rosalind promises to sort out the play’s love matches by a kind of “magic.”
+23. In Act 5, Scene 2, Ganymede/Rosalind promises to sort out the play’s love matches by a kind of “magic.”
 But while Silvius and Phoebe, and Rosalind and Orlando, are still bound up by resistance and disguise, respectively, what ideal of love does Silvius set forth?
 To what extent is this view privileged in As You Like It?
-What does Rosalind’s refrain “And (so am) I for no woman” (724, 5.2.79ff) connote in this light — how does he/she relate to the ideal Silvius has proclaimed?
+What does Rosalind’s refrain “And I for no woman” (724, 5.2.79ff) suggest in this light—how does he/she relate to the ideal Silvius has proclaimed?

-18. In Act 5, Scene 3, two young boys (“Pages”) sing a song that begins “It was a lover and his lass” (725, 5.3.14-31).
+24. In Act 5, Scene 3, two young boys (“Pages”) sing a song that begins “It was a lover and his lass” (725, 5.3.14-31).
 To what extent does this song relate to the coming resolution of the play or comment on what has gone before?
-Time permitting, to what degree do other songs in this play (Amiens’ “Under the Greenwood Tree” and “Who doth ambition shun” along with Jacques comic overturning of it at 2.5; Amiens’ “Blow, blow, thou winter wind” at 2.7; the 2nd Lord’s “What shall he have?” at 4.2; or Hymen’s “Wedding is great Juno’s crown” at 5.4) relate to the main action?
+In what way does at least one of the other songs in this play relate to the main action?
+Choose from among Amiens’s “Under the Greenwood Tree” and “Who doth ambition shun” along with Jacques’s comic overturning of it in 2.5; Amiens’s “Blow, blow, thou winter wind” in 2.7; the Second Lord’s “What shall he have?” in 4.2; or Hymen’s “Wedding is great Juno’s crown” in 5.4.

-19. In Act 5, Scene 4, Touchstone explains how a courtly quarrel should proceed, basing his account on his own experience.
-How does this famous account (usually referred to as “Touchstone’s quarrel”) function structurally and thematically at this point, as we await the resolution Rosalind has promised?
+25. In Act 5, Scene 4, the Clown (Touchstone) explains how a courtly quarrel should proceed, basing his account on his own experience.
+How does this famous account (usually referred to as “Touchstone’s quarrel”) relate to the play’s exploration of love and courtship, as we await the resolution Rosalind has promised?

-20. In Act 5, Scene 4, Hymen (the God of marriage) intervenes.
+26. In Act 5, Scene 4, Hymen (the God of marriage) intervenes in the contentious human scene.
 What does Hymen decree for the four couples gathered?
 Why is it appropriate that he (and not Rosalind) should “bar confusion” and “make conclusion” (116-17) of the play’s events?
+What authority does Hymen have that Rosalind/Ganymede does not?

-21. In Act 5, Scene 4, after Hymen has pronounced his lines, Jacques de Boyes (brother of Orlando and Oliver) enters and informs everyone that Duke Frederick has (like Oliver earlier) been transformed from a villain into good man and has decided to hand over his usurped powers to the rightful ruler, Duke Senior.
+27. In Act 5, Scene 4, after Hymen has pronounced his lines, Jacques de Boyes (brother of Orlando and Oliver) informs everyone that Duke Frederick has (like Oliver earlier) been transformed from a villain into a good man and has decided to hand over his usurped powers to the rightful ruler, Duke Senior.
 How did this change take place?
-Why does it make sense that villainy should be so easily dispensed with in this comic play — what is the usual function of villains in a Shakespearean comedy?
+Why is Oliver and Frederick’s villainy so easily dispensed with in this comic play?
+What is the usual function of villains in a Shakespearean comedy?

-23. General question: how would you compare this play’s comic resolution (the nature of it and the means by which it is effected) to that of any one of Shakespeare’s other comedies that you have studied?
+28. General question: how might we compare this play’s comic resolution (the nature of it and the means by which it is achieved) to that of any one of Shakespeare’s other comedies that you have studied?
+For example, what makes As You Like It one of Shakespeare’s “sunnier” comedies, unlike, say, Measure for Measure, The Merchant of Venice, or All’s Well That Ends Well?

 Edition.
 Greenblatt, Stephen et al., editors.
 The Norton Shakespeare: Comedies + Digital Edition.
 3rd ed.
 W. W. Norton, 2016.
 ISBN-13: 978-0-393-93861-6.